captbaritone/dotfiles/README.md

 - install.sh should force updates of Vundle bundles, and should clean up old bundles.
 - There should be a script, or at least a list, to install expected software on brand new machines.
-Perhaps a `sh | curl http://example.com/bootstrap` kind of solution which would apt-get/brew install the initial requirements like Git, Vim etc.
+Perhaps a `curl -s http://classicalcode.com | sh` kind of solution which would apt-get/brew install the initial requirements like Git, Vim etc. We could use the .htaccess to return the script instead of index.php.
+For reference see http://tpo.pe.
+This may be too complicated because different OSs use different package managers.
+- Git push and pull on linux machines throw an error having to do with the OXS key thingy.
+- Commands prefaced with `sudo` don't run as their alias.
+Especially annoying for editing system files.
+However, perhaps this is better because it makes sure everything you run as root is explicit.
+- I should add the .vimrc hack to retroactively open a file as root/rw
+- Auto indent in vim doesn't work for HTML tags
+-